Memories of the Matriarch

 3. A small suburban town about 44 km north of the city of Kolkata

-4. Being brought up in the west of India
+4. Being brought up in the western India

 6. Land-ownership